 Furniture and Practicality

-You may get more of your money’s worth by getting a carpenter to put something bespoke together that includes storage than buying a ready made bed.
+You may get more of your money’s worth by getting a carpenter to put something bespoke together that includes storage than buying a ready-made bed.
 It will also be perfectly suited to your needs.
+Alternatively, re-purpose an existing raised bed with some Ikea Kura Bed Hacks!

 Look back at what this room is going to be used for and list all the things you need to store.
 You’re going to need some clothes storage and Ideally somewhere for books.
 That may be all you really need if it’s just a room for sleep.